Should I stay married for the kids? What a divorce coach wants mothers to know

 Because here's what nobody tells you when you're white-knuckling your way through another year: Kids don't actually need a perfect family structure.
 What they're hungry for (what they'll remember decades from now in their own therapist's office) is emotional safety.
 Consistent presence.
 Parents who model what healthy love actually looks like.

-The research backs this up (and I promise I'm not just throwing studies at you to make myself feel better about my own choices): children who grow up in high-conflict homes have higher rates of anxiety, depression, and relationship struggles than kids whose parents divorced with relative calm and created a peaceful co-parenting dynamic.
+The research backs this up: children who grow up in high-conflict homes have higher rates of anxiety, depression, and relationship struggles than kids whose parents divorced with relative calm and created a peaceful co-parenting dynamic.
 Studies show that when parents stay in high-conflict marriages, children actually experience relief when divorce finally happens, what researchers call the "stress relief hypothesis."

 It's not the divorce impact on children that damages them.
 It's the war zone they're living in while you're trying to hold it together.